Liberal Unification Party: Legislative elections

 Lee Yun-seok and Lee Eun-jae only had brief stints with the Party, both leaving the Party within six months and never representing the CLUP in an election campaign.

+The Liberty Unification Party was once again represented in Parliament after former People Power lawmaker Hwangbo Seung-hee joined the Party on 8 March 2024.
+Hwangbo contested the April 2024 Parliament election as a proportional representative candidate for the Party, but lost her seat.